Home > Using Your Benefits > New Hires & Transfers

 Click on the section below for more information.

-• Use these helpful resources to learn about your SLB benefits: watch a video, review the Benefits at a Glance page or visit the plan pages right here on Benefits Central!
+1. Use these helpful resources to learn about your SLB benefits: review the Benefits at a Glance page or visit the plan pages right here on Benefits Central!

-• You will receive your SLB Flex enrollment invitation via email and can enroll 1–2 weeks after you are on Canada payroll.
+3. You will receive your SLB Flex enrollment invitation via SLB email 1 – 2 weeks after you are on Canada payroll and then you can enroll.
 Please note that you must complete your enrollment within 30 days of receiving your enrollment invitation.
 SLB Flex benefits coverage will be back dated to your eligibility date so there will be no gap in coverage.
-Benefits can be updated during Annual Enrollment in the fall or if you experience a life event.
+Benefits can be updated during Annual Enrollment in the fall or during the year if you experience a life event.

-• You’re automatically enrolled in the SLB Canada Retirement and Savings Plan upon hire.
-SLB contributes an auomatic 6% of your earnings into the Defined Contribution Pension Plan (DCPP).
+5. Eligble employees are automatically enrolled in the SLB Canada Retirement and Savings Plan.
+SLB contributes an automatic 6% of your earnings into the Defined Contribution Pension Plan (DCPP).
 Employees are auto enrolled at a 4% employee contribution to receive the maximum 4% employer match.
 You can update your contribution percentage and the products you are enrolled in at anytime.

 Canada has a decentralized, universal, publicly funded health system called Canadian Medicare.
 Health care is funded and administered primarily by the country's 13 provinces and territories.
 Canadians do not pay for most health care services.